Court security leads discussion at Jasper County Council meeting

 “Since the program started in 2018, we have seen a steady drop in arrests each year,” said Williamson.
 “It is pretty remarkable.”

-The sheriff added that grant funding that he’s cover the program is coming to an end soon, but would like to continue the good work Pulver has started.
+The sheriff added that grant funding is coming to an end soon, but he would like to continue the good work Pulver has started.

 “Some of the things we are doing here are things that other larger counties with more resources haven’t figured out how to integrate yet,” said Pulver.
 “We are there to help determine what the most healthy step is to move forward for each individual that chooses to be a part of our program.”

-Like the other issue, there was no formal request for additional funding for the council to act on, but Council President Rein Bontreger said that the council should take a hard look at the money and figure out a way to help.
+There was no formal request for additional funding for the council to act upon, but Council President Rein Bontreger said the council should take a hard look at the money and figure out a way to help.

 In other action, the council approved an agreement with NIPSCO that addresses the assessed valuation of the Schahfer Generating Station.